middleware-io/gulp-node-debug/README.md

 ## Credits

 This project was forked from [gulp-node-inspector](https://github.com/koemei/gulp-node-inspector) which wraps **node-inspector** (but does not start a debugged process).
-All the real work was done by [node-inspector](https://github.com/node-inspector/node-inspector).
+All real work was done by [node-inspector](https://github.com/node-inspector/node-inspector).

 ## License